QuTech-Delft/cQASM-spec/README.md

 choice is that generalizing constructs as much as possible increases the expressive power of the language with minimal additional effort.

 cQASM 2.0 allows subprograms to be described using functions.
-This conceptually replaces the named kernel concept from cQASM 1.x; one can now simply write the program as a list of function calls if they want. cQASM 2.0's functions also replace cQASM 1.x's gates; a gate is simply represented as a function call with at least one qubit reference as an argument.
+Among many other things, this conceptually replaces cQASM 1.x's kernels: any cQASM 1.x program can be written as a sequence of cQASM 2.0 function calls, possibly in a range-based foreach loop to mimic the repetition count, and convey exactly the same information. cQASM 2.0's functions also replace cQASM 1.x's gates; a gate is simply represented as a function call with at least one qubit reference as an argument.
 Furthermore, functions are used internally for operators, typecasts, and coercion rules as well.
 This, again, is intended to reduce code duplication in libqasm and elsewhere, and to simplify the language specification.

 Like C++, cQASM 2.0 allows functions to be overloaded using the argument types.
 For example, one might define `X(qref)` to do a 180-degree X rotation, but also